umbraco/UmbracoDocs/new-backoffice/tutorials/creating-your-first-extension.md

 ### Running it

 Now that we have a JavaScript entry module and linked it up through the manifest file, we are ready to start up the website.
-Press the F5 button in your favorite IDE or run `dotnet run` in a command line, and you should be able to see the new dashboard show up in the Content section.
+Press the F5 button in your favorite IDE or run `dotnet run` in a command line.
+Now you should be able to see the new dashboard show up in the Content section.

 You can read more on how to run Umbraco in the [Installation article](../fundamentals/setup/installation/).